Why is Meditation important?

-It works wonder in reducing stress and developing concentration.
+It works wonders in reducing stress and developing concentration.
 Meditation also helps to create positive thoughts, good habits and better emotions, also to have a positive outlook, healthy sleep patterns, self-discipline, and even increased pain tolerance.
 The popularity of meditation is increasing day by day across the globe as more people discover its benefits.

 Meditation has played a vital role in several spiritual and religious practices but it's independent of any religion.
 In fact, meditation becomes more effective when decoupled from any sort of religious practice.
 Unlike religion, dhyana does not mean unreal and amorphous concepts.
-The constant practice of meditation wakes you up and lead you to the path of self-realization.
+The constant practice of meditation wakes you up and leads you to the path of self-realization.

 We all have always been educated only to observe and verify things in the outside world.
-Not even a single person has taught us how to look inside, to find us, and to verify our true being.
-Hence, we always remain unfamiliar to ourselves, while trying to socialize and get to know others.
-The main reason our relationships don’t work out is the lack of self-understanding.
+Not even a single person has taught us how to look inside, find ourselves, and verify our true being.
+Hence, we always remain unfamiliar with ourselves, while trying to socialize and get to know others.
+The main reason that the relationships don’t work out is the lack of self-understanding.
 And that’s why we get confused and disappointed in our lives.
 A very tiny part of our mind is cultivated by the formal educational system.
 The portion of the mind that controls dreams and sleeps—the vast sphere of the subconscious mind is the storage of all our past experiences.
 It is a fact that the whole of our body resides in the mind, but the whole of our mind is not in the body.
 Without the practice of meditation, there is no other method to actually control the totality of the mind.

 The purpose to do meditation is to go beyond the mind and experience our true nature of peace, love, and bliss.
 The one who practices meditation knows that the mind itself is the major obstacle standing between us and this awareness.
 The mind is unruly and undisciplined, and it resists the attempts to tame it or to direct it on a particular path.
 When people sit to meditate, they experience daydreams, fantasies, or hallucinations.
 It is difficult in the beginning to attain the stillness that distinguishes the authentic experience of meditation.